MileHacker Logo

 Charleston South Carolina, USA Travel Guide

 Charleston is on a peninsula where the Ashley and Cooper Rivers meet, forming Charleston Harbor.
 This unique place on the Atlantic coast has it as a Lowcountry gem.
-The surrounding landscape includes a mix of tidal marshes, barrier islands, and cypress swamps.
+The adjacent terrain includes a mix of tidal marshes, barrier islands, and cypress swamps.
 These natural elements determine the area’s climate, biodiversity, and historical development.
-The city’s low elevation means it connects closely with its waterways, shaping everything from its early trade routes to its modern-day appeal as a coastal destination.
-Beyond the immediate peninsula, the Lowcountry stretches inland, defined by its flat terrain and abundant water, and forms a distinct natural environment complementing the city’s urban charm.
-Visitors locate beaches, nature preserves, and scenic waterways a quick drive from the historic downtown.
+The urban area's low elevation means it links closely with its waterways, shaping all things from its early trading paths to its contemporary-day appeal as a coastal destination.
+Further than the close peninsula, the Lowcountry stretches inland, defined by its flat terrain and abundant water, and forms a distinct natural environment complementing the city's urban charm.
+Visitors locate beaches, nature preserves, and scenic waterways a quick drive from the the historic city center.

 Charleston Facts